 Some people will tell you that Watch Later is a legitimate tool for time-shifting content.
 That they genuinely do go back and watch things.
 That the system works for them.

 And maybe for a small, disciplined minority that's true.
-But I'd wager the vast majority of Watch Later playlists are a graveyard.
-The dodgy promise you made to your future self, knowing full well your future self would be just as tired and distracted as your present self.
+But the vast majority of Watch Later playlists are a graveyard.
+A dodgy promise made to your future self, knowing full well your future self would be just as tired and distracted as your present self.

 The time-shifting argument would hold up if people were actually time-shifting.
 But saving a video about sourdough fermentation at 11pm on a Tuesday and then never watching it isn't time-shifting.
 It's performative curiosity.
 You wanted to feel curious without doing the work of being curious.